 * Value for General Purpose TPU Resin (Shore 70A)

-Also, TPU can be mixed with specific agents or different proportion of compounds to achieve a certain appearance and features like fire-retardancy, biocompatibility, optical clarity and more.
+Also, TPU can be mixed with specific agents or different proportions of compounds to achieve a certain appearance and features like fire-retardancy, biocompatibility, optical clarity and more.

 Hard grades of TPU like polyamides can be easily machined using common metal and woodworking tools.
 Punching and thread cutting also works better for this group, however, 0.1 mm clearance for pre-drilled holes should be included into the design.
 While working with softer grades, the material’s flexibility and elasticity should also be taken into account.
 This requires using fast steel cutting tools, cooling systems and shavings removal.